 There were two major theories about the villain's true identity.
-Some speculated that she's a Morganite, maybe even Rhodonite's former owner.
-Others go into riskier theories, thinking that she's another Diamond, either Pink Diamond's Flawed Prototype or Evil Knockoff, calling her "Red Diamond".
-There was evidence for both, she has the same gem placement as Rhodonite's Pearl, but her gemstone is a bit too detailed for a generic Morganite, and she also seems a tad too overpowered, much like how Rose Quartz felt too overpowered for a generic Quartz.
-Turns out she's a new Gem called "Spinel", a former playmate of Pink Diamond.
+Some speculated that she was a Morganite, possibly even Rhodonite's former owner due to their similar gem placement and Rhodonite's name drop of her in "Off Colors".
+Others went into riskier theories, thinking that she was another Diamond, either Pink Diamond's Flawed Prototype or Evil Knockoff, calling her "Red Diamond" or "Pink 1.0/2.0".
+In truth, she was neither of these, actually being a new Gem called "Spinel", the former playmate of Pink Diamond.

-After Rebecca Sugar confirmed that at least one new fusion would appear in the movie, people immediately assumed that Steven will be part of it, either fusing with the second generation of Crystal Gems (Peridot, Lapis, Bismuth), a human (Greg and Lars being the most common candidates) or even a fellow Diamond (Yellow, Blue, White).
+After Rebecca Sugar confirmed that at least one new fusion would appear in the movie, people immediately assumed that Steven would be part of it, either fusing with the second generation of Crystal Gems (Peridot, Lapis, Bismuth), a human (Greg and Lars being the most common candidates) or even a fellow Diamond (Yellow, Blue, White).
 Greg turned out to be the correct answer.

 Pink had her own Pink.
 Explanation Many people have noticed that Spinel's playful and somewhat clingy behavior towards Pink Diamond was the same way Pink behaved towards the other Diamonds, leading many to see Spinel's clinginess towards Pink as Laser-Guided Karma.

-Fans will often note, with a darkly comic stint, that almost any happy scenes or moments in the series are much harder to watch with the knowledge that, somewhere out in space, Spinel is still waiting for Pink Diamond to come back to the garden.
+"In the garden, Spinel is still waiting."
+Explanation Fans will often note, with a darkly comic stint, that almost any happy scenes or moments in the series are much harder to watch with the knowledge that, somewhere out in space, Spinel is still waiting for Pink Diamond to come back to the garden.

 "I'm rusty!
 Give me a break!" note Amethyst's line after Spinel starts trouncing the Crystal Gems, often followed by somebody pointing out that Spinel never had any real combat training and spent six thousand years standing still.